-First, consider these 2017 predictions in the IDC FutureScape on IoT.
-By 2019,
+First, consider these predictions from IDC on IoT.
+By 2020,

 - All effective IoT efforts will merge streaming analytics with machine learning.

 Success in IoT applications requires an analytics-centric, data-driven culture.
 For example, when switching from scheduled maintenance of devices, machines, equipment – things – to predictive maintenance, actions are no longer determined by the calendar.
 They are determined from data flowing from the things by applying logic, decision rules and models.
 In other words, actions are determined through analytics.

 Increasingly, analytics will be applied less in the datacenter or cloud and more at the edges and aggregation points of the network.
 Streaming data provides movement to the right place; streaming analytics provides insight at the right place and time.

 An artificial intelligence system is a computerized system that makes a decision or performs a task that a human could carry out.
 AI today is a form of advanced analytics that relies on machine learning, optimization and deep learning.

 If analytics is a requirement for success in IoT, is analytics in the form of AI a necessity for IoT to fulfill its potential?
 Is the artificial intelligence of things – AIoT – the ultimate success story of the Internet of Things?Unlock the full potential of IoT with AI – download the white paper

 From smart connected devices to artificially intelligent things